 Created during lockdown, the guys behind Withington’s Solomon Cafe Bar and NQ’s Crazy Pedro’s teamed up for a brand new ‘tequila joint’ – now open and serving tacos, cocktails, and chips and dips.
 The newly renovated space has an outdoor terrace to enjoy during the summer (perfect for tequila sessions!), and a massive list of tequila and gin-based cocktails for you to drink your woes away with.
 Southside Tequila Joint, 447-449 Wilmslow Rd, Withington, M20 4AN.

 12. Delhi House Cafe

 The Corn Exchange’s latest addition Delhi House Cafe brings a vibrant take on Indian food to the city centre – bringing dishes from the streets of Delhi and transforming them into something a little more contemporary.
 The cosy new spot has a bustling cafe vibe to it, with menu highlights including masala fried chicken, naan burger, and more traditional dishes such as butter chicken.
+Halal-friendly options are also available here.
 Delhi House Cafe, Unit 10, The Corn Exchange, M4 3TR.